Keep your team paid on time and improve cash flow with our payroll funding options

 Solution: We were able to provide a 2MM dollar funding line for our client at an extremely low pay rate.
 He will only pay that low rate on what he actually uses in funding whereby we do not force him to borrow more than is needed.
 The company is growing rapidly and is now positioned to leverage our capital and his experience to equal a fantastic success!

-Discount rate is the % fee charged by the factoring company.
-It is deducted from the advance when the invoice is purchased.
-If the invoice value is $100, advance is 90%, and the discount rate is 3%, your business will receive $87 today and $10 when the bill is collected.
+If the invoice value is $100, advance is 90%, and the factoring fee is 1.5%, your business will receive $90 today and $8.5 when the bill is collected.

 Leave your contact info and our representative will reach out to you or simply call us at (877) 648-3709